alban-read/M1-MICRO-FORTH/riscish.md

 The syntax follows FORTH closely, including reverse polish notation, composition of functions by word concatenation, very similar control flow etc.

+The inner (token) interpreter is not running all of the time in this implementation.

+It only runs when a high level word is executing, otherwise the interpreter and compiler are just running machine code, the interpeter and compiler are not written in FORTH.

+Each high level word invokes an interpreter to run itself, multiple different versions of the interpreter exist, and they can be selected after the word has been compiled.

 ### Values